AmbiqAI/heartkit/docs/quickstart.md

         pip install heartkit
         ```

-        Or, if you prefer to use Poetry, you can install the package with the following command:
+        Or, if you prefer to use uv, you can install the package with the following command:

         ```bash
-        # Install with poetry
+        # Install with uv
-        poetry add heartkit
+        uv add heartkit
         ```

         Alternatively, you can install the latest development version directly from the GitHub repository.
 Make sure to have the Git command-line tool installed on your system.
 The @main command installs the main branch and may be modified to another branch, i.e. @canary.